phaxio/phaxio-dotnet/README.md

 This library now uses Phaxio API V2, so these methods have been removed and have no equivalent:

-- AttachPhaxCodeToPdf was removed
+- AttachPhaxCodeToPdf
-- CreatePhaxCode is now GeneratePhaxCode
-- DownloadPhaxCodePng is now DownloadPhaxCode
-- GetHostedDocument was removed
+- GetHostedDocument

+In addition, CreatePhaxCode was replaced by a POST to the /phax_codes endpoint.

 ## Errors